bengovernment/dotfiles/readme.md

 `stow -R bash`

-### Notes: ###
-zsh function proxy is a stripped down version of Mike Santoro's wonderful proxy function.

 	“All the good music has already been written by people with wigs and stuff.”
 		                            ― Frank Zappa